-Work by Christina Laurel Artists Collective I Spartanburg (formerly West Main Artists Cooperative), 578 West Main St., Spartanburg.
-Solomon Gallery, July 5 - Aug.
+Artists Collective I Spartanburg (formerly West Main Artists Cooperative), 578 West Main St., Spartanburg.
+Solomon Gallery, Through Aug.
 27 - "Interconnect," featuring works by Greer paper artist Christina Laurel.
 The exhibit brings four distinct series of her artwork together.
-The exhibition features an installation of suspended 3-D elements constructed of shoji-paper accompanying each 2-D series Laurel says, "Butterfly drapes with my 'Remnants' series, gingko strands with my 'Survivor' series, and lily pads with my 'Fossilized' series.
-Plus, as an acknowledgement of how COVID affects my art, paper fans with my latest 'Mask' eries.
-Gallery II, July 5 - Aug.
+The exhibition features an installation of suspended 3-D elements constructed of shojipaper accompanying each 2-D series, Laurel says.
+"Butterfly drapes with my 'Remnants' series, gingko strands with my 'Survivor' series, and lily pads with my 'Fossilized' series.
+Plus, as an acknowledgement of how COVID affects my art, paper fans with my latest 'Mask' series.
+Gallery II, Through Aug.
 27 - "Click 2022," photography exhibition.
 Seven Upstate photographers have combined their talents for an exhibition.
-Select works from these ACSmember photographers will be on display and available for purchase: Chuck Bishop, Evan Givens, Pete Harding, John Lever, Cynthia Manuel, Thomas Koenig and Patty Wright.
+Select works from these ACS-member photographers will be on display and available for purchase: Chuck Bishop, Evan Givens, Pete Harding, John Lever, Cynthia Manuel, Thomas Koenig and Patty Wright.
 Prices for the 25 works in the exhibition will range from \$50 to \$200.
 "This exhibition is an example of the breadth and depth of ACS's photographic artists," says Lever, who is coordinating the exhibition.
 "Each person has selected a few pieces to represent the style of each person's perspective."
+Gallery III, Aug.
+2 - 27 - "Aphantasia: Visual Imagery Reimagined," featuring abstract works by Craig Denesha.
+An artist's reception will be held Thursday, Aug.
+18 till 9pm in conjunction with Spartanburg ArtWalk.
+The exhibit will show visitors that "abstract art is for everyone.
+Denesha, a native of New York, came to Spartanburg after finishing graduate school and accepting a position at a local college teaching anatomy and physiology.
+"I am a scientist who uses abstract art to let myself out of the logic and restraint imposed by science, but it is also a source of inspiration.
+I have spent over 20 years looking through microscopes and that influence can be found in my paintings.
 Ongoing - The Collective features a twenty thousand square foot facility offering affordable studio space, retail space, three galleries, a full ceramics studio, printery, and works by 50 local artists.
-Hours: Tue.-Sat., 10am-4pm; with extended hours on the 3rd Thur, of each month until 9pm for Spartanburg's Art Walk.
+Hours: Tue.-Sat., 10am-4pm; with extended hours on the 3rd Thur. of each month until 9pm for Spartanburg's Art Walk.
 Contact: 864/804-6501 or at (artistscollectivespartanburg.org/).

 Curtis R. Harley Art Gallery, Performing Arts Center, USC-Upstate, 800 University Way, Spartanburg.
 Ongoing - Featuring selections from the permanent collection by artists Andy Warhol, Jerry Uelsmann and Beatrice Riese.
 Hours: Mon.-Fri., 9am-5pm.
-Contact: Gallery Director, Jane Nodine at 864/503-5838 or e-mai at (jnodine@uscupstate.edu).
+Contact: Gallery Director.
+Jane Nodine at 864/503-5838 or e-mail at (jnodine@uscupstate.edu).